-These are all Non-Librarian, staff who do not hold the title of librarian, FTEs.
+This is the staff FTE count of all employees not holding the title of librarian (or Library Director, Associate and Assistant Directors, etc.).
 Count all employees paid from the reporting unit budget, including plant operations, security, maintenance, clerical, circulation, and other support FTEs.
 This does not include independent contractors providing services to the library.
 See: Librarians, MLS Librarians, Non-MLS Librarians, Staff FTEs, Total FTEs